When most people think of the dangers associated with sexually transmitted infections (STIs), they tend not to think of hand jobs.

 This is why talking about STIs solely in the context of penetrative sex can be misleading.
 You don’t have to have intercourse to get an STI.

-A hand job usually involves the manual stimulation of another person’s penis or testicles.
+A hand job usually involves the manual stimulation of another person’s penis, testicles, vulva, vagina and anus.

 A hand job is generally a lower risk sexual act than intercourse.
 However, if either person involved is infected with an STI, there is still a risk.

 Some sexually transmitted infections can be passed on through skin-to-skin contact.
-There is also an increased risk if the person giving the hand job has cuts or open wounds on their hands or fingers and is then exposed to another person’s bodily fluids.
+There is also an increased risk if the person giving the hand job has also been masturbating themselves, if there are more than two people present, or they have cuts or open wounds on their hands or fingers that are then exposed to another person’s bodily fluids.

 In general, receiving hand jobs is inherently less risky than giving them since the person receiving them is not exposed to someone else’s bodily fluids.